You have an idea for a children’s story but aren’t sure how to get it started.

 This part of the story should have all loose ends neatly tied up.

-Don’t leave the reader wondering what happened to secondary character, Pete, after he took a wrong turn in the next to last chapter.
+Don’t leave the reader wondering what happened to the secondary character, Pete, after he took a wrong turn in the next to last chapter.
 If something is mentioned in the story and could leave the reader wondering what happened, resolve it by the resolution (end) of the story.

 7. The theme.

-The theme of your story is the take-away-value.
+The theme of your story is the take-away value.

 The theme is usually something that will help children in their own lives and should be shown subtly.
 Don’t try to hit the reader over his head with it.